Worship Sundays @ 10:30AM

 What about Children?

 We have a nursery for children 3 years old and younger.
 You’ll notice, however, that we encourage children to join their parents in corporate worship at an early age.
-We know that will make some parents uncomfortable; however, we are firmly convinced that children will quickly learn to be quiet, be still, and participate to the best of their ability.
+We know that will make some parents uncomfortable; however, we are firmly convinced that children will quickly learn to participate to the best of their ability.